-The University of Denver offers four on-campus Master of Social Work (MSW) program options, built around the academic preparation and interests of our students:
+The University of Denver offers four Master of Social Work (MSW) program options on the main campus in Denver, built around the academic preparation and interests of our students.
+Denver campus students can choose from eight concentrations, three academic certificates, the PROGRESS gerontology program and courses offered at other schools on the University campus.

 The two-year MSW program is open to students with bachelor's degrees in academic fields other than social work.